Dune: The Butlerian Jihad: Plot summary

 This single event incites the entire Jihad, and young Manion is soon labelled the first martyr, Manion the Innocent.
 Vorian, learning about the murder and realizing the lie he lives as a machine trustee, betrays his machine masters and flees with Serena.
 They are joined by another trustee, Iblis Ginjo, a slave leader who masterminds the rebellion on Synchronized Earth.

 The first human victory of the so-called Butlerian Jihad is the destruction of Earth and the Earth Omnius using atomics.
 Iblis (now Grand Patriarch of the Holy Jihad) and Serena (Priestess of the Jihad) are the religious leaders of the human rebellion, and Xavier and Vorian its two generals.
 The brutal Titans are desperate to break free of their machine masters and wage their own techno-misanthropic war, and Omnius and Erasmus are determined to conquer and destroy all of humanity once and for all.

-A subplot of the novel focuses on the Zensunni slave Ishmael who is captured by slavers and taken to Poitrin.
-He and a Zenshiite slave named Aliid attempt to sabotage one of Holtzmann’s experiments.
+A subplot of the novel focuses on the Zensunni slave Ishmael who is captured by slavers and taken to Poritrin.
+He and a Zenshiite slave named Aliid attempt to sabotage one of Holtzmann's experiments.
 The two are influenced by the charismatic slave leader Bel Moulay, who inspires a slave uprising.
-Lord Nikto Bludd’s Dragoons suppress the revolt.
+Lord Niko Bludd's Dragoons suppress the revolt.
 While the slaves receive an amnesty due to the pressing war with Omnius, Moulay is mutilated and executed.

 And on a lonely desert planet known as Arrakis, the seeds of legend are sown with Selim Wormrider, an outcast from his tribe, who sees the future of Shai-Hulud and makes it his mission to save his god from those who would wish to take the spice.